Xewdy444/Netgrave/README.md

   -c, --concurrent CONCURRENT
                         The number of hosts to check concurrently, by default 25 -t, --timeout TIMEOUT
-                        The timeout in seconds for retrieving the credentials from the memory dump for each host, by default 300
+                        The timeout in seconds for retrieving the credentials from the memory dump of each host, by default 300
   -o, --output OUTPUT   The file to write the credentials to, by default credentials.txt
 ```